edwin005/Amazon_Automation/README.md

 - Aspectj

 ### Prerequisites
-- You need to have java installed.
+- You need to have Java installed.
 For this project you will need the Java Runtime Environment (JRE) and the Java Development Kit (JDK).

   - Please, visit [https://www.java.com/en/download/help/download_options.html] for